-Chapter 9: Strategic Guidelines for Country DRR
+Strategic Guidelines for Country DRR

 One of the aims of adopting a DRR approach is to help countries transform to a sustainable disaster resilient development path.
-The evidence for Saint Lucia investing in DRR is clear as risks are increasing, as evidenced by the increase in occurrence and the demonstrable severe impacts of multiple disasters, with regard to rising socio-economic losses related to sharp rises in damage to housing and critical local infrastructure and public assets such bridges, schools and health facilities, and the likelihood of further exacerbation by the impacts of climate change.
-The future vulnerability of Saint Lucia will also depend on its development path.
-Further, every risk context is unique.
-It is therefore, important that the path to building resilience is response to the specific challenges and opportunities that local communities face.
+The need for Saint Lucia to invest in DRR is clear as risks are increasing, as evidenced by the increase in occurrence and the demonstrable severe impacts of multiple disasters, with regard to rising socio-economic losses related to sharp rises in damage to housing and critical local infrastructure and public assets such bridges, schools and health facilities, and the likelihood of further exacerbation by the impacts of climate change.

 A national CDM strategy has been endorsed through high level consultations in country since 2001, but there seems to be limited progress in integrating disaster management into the planning process, as the required political leadership to champion the process and technical capacity to implement the type of activities identified were inadequate to enable the requisite paradigm shift.
-There is need therefore, to leverage new entry points for disaster risk reduction by taking advantage of the new directions for DRR in the country's CDM Strategy, and integrating them into existing mechanisms, for development decision making and planning, including that for climate change adaptation.

-Strategic directions for DRR were charted coming out of the consultative process for the elaboration of the CP-DRR, based on the priorities identified in Chapter 8, incorporating the findings of the GAR19 and recommendations emanating from the work of UNISDR on Making Cities Resilient, as well as climate change adaptation response in Saint Lucia's SNC.
-These all - encompassing strategic directions and guidelines are presented within the context of the five elements of DRR.
+Strategic directions for DRR were charted coming out of the consultative process for the elaboration of the SLU CP-DRR, based on the priorities identified in Chapter 8, incorporating the findings of the GAR and recommendations emanating from the work of UNISDR on Making Cities Resilient, as well as climate change adaptation response in Saint Lucia's SNC.
+These all - encompassing strategic directions and guidelines are presented within the context of the five (5) elements of DRR in Table 1.2.